Another Writing Experiment: Three “Micro-Fiction” Stories

 Rand Eastwood

 Rand Eastwood is an author & blogger, artist & craftsman, and entrepreneur currently residing in Las Vegas, NV.
-Under Eastwood Innovations, LLC he owns/operates Lifeology Store.
-Also, much of his fiction—including some award-winners—is available through his Amazon author page.
-He also has an extensive novel under development (working title Primeval), along with various other writing projects.
-To follow his work elsewhere, simply follow the links under Stay Connected in the right sidebar.
+Certified in both nutrition and ancestral health, he is a healthy nutrition & lifestyle advocate.
+Ideologically, he describes himself as an Individualist, Consensualist, Autarchist, & Syncretist.
+Under Eastwood Innovations, LLC he owns/operates both INSIGHTS Blog and Lifeology Store.
+Much of his fiction—including some award-winners—is available through his Amazon author page, as well as some freebies here, under My Fiction.
+He currently has an extensive novel under development (working title Primeval), along with various other writing projects.
+To follow his work elsewhere, simply follow the links in About or under Stay Connected in the right sidebar.

 Leave a Reply